 Expanding Transfer and Command Center Operations

 Los Angeles County’s municipal health system is the nation’s second largest, annually caring for 600,000 patients at 19 health centers and four hospitals.
-In the past, the county’s Department of Health Services (DHS) struggled with bringing insured patients back from out-of-network hospitals, with 15,000 to 20,000 patients annually being treated in other facilities.
+In the past, the County’s Department of Health Services (DHS) has struggled to bring insured patients back from out-of-network hospitals, with 15,000 to 20,000 patients annually being treated in other private facilities.
 The results were suboptimal patient experiences and increased cost to the county.
-To enhance patient care and reduce costs, DHS implemented a Command Center, known as the Transfer Center, to centralize operations for patient transfers, particularly repatriations from out-of-network hospitals.
-FUSE Executive Fellow Ernest Shahbazian supported this work, helping DHS streamline operations and researching ways to further lower costs and improve patient care.
+To enhance patient care and reduce costs, DHS implemented a command center, known as the Transfer Center (PTC), to centralize operations for patient transfers, particularly repatriations from out-of-network hospitals.
+FUSE Executive Fellow Ernest Shahbazian helped launch the new unit, resulting in a 300% increase in repatriations during the first year of its operations.